Romuva (religion): Relations with Hinduism

-The Romuva religion shares similarities with Hinduism.
-For example, in Lithuanian, the word darna means harmony and coherence, and for Lithuanian pagans, that is a religious tenet as well – the balance of the world.
-It also superficially resembles the word dharma, Hinduism's cosmic order.
-The linguistic similarity between darna and dharma is likely a coincidence – some scholars say the two do not necessarily share an etymology, while others point to a common Indo-European connection.
-But for Lithuania's Romuva community, which traces its traditions back to ancient folklore, it is evidence of a connection to India, Hinduism and Sanskrit that has become a part of their Romuva identity, along with its pantheon of gods and fairly standard pagan rituals.
-Some believe that the connection between Hinduism and Romuva made Romuva to be more than a "primitive, shamanic religious tradition".
+The Romuva religion is believed to share some similarities with Hinduism.
+For example, in Lithuanian, the word darna means harmony and coherence, and for Lithuanian polytheists, that is a religious tenet as well – the balance of the world.
+It also closely resembles the word dharma, Hinduism's cosmic order.
+There is linguistic similarity between darna and dharma.
+Some scholars say the two share an etymology, pointing to a common Indo-European connection.
+For Lithuania's Romuva community, which traces its traditions back to ancient folklore, it is evidence of a connection to India, Hinduism and Sanskrit that has become a part of their Romuva identity, along with its pantheon of gods and polytheistic rituals.
+Specifically, fire-centred rituals, which are also important in Hinduism.

 Jonas Trinkūnas, a leading founder and priest of modern-day Romuva, performed marriages in the same manner as Hindu Vedic weddings.
 Mantras and chants were recited and the couple took vows after doing rounds of the fire.
 Trinkūnas further claimed that Rajputs were the ancestors of a Romuva tribe that once ruled Lithuania for many years and some of their ancient practices are practiced today.

 Similarly Ašvieniai are divine twins in the Lithuanian mythology, counterparts of Vedic Ashvins.
 The Ašvieniai are represented as pulling a carriage of Saulė (the Sun) through the sky.
 Ašvieniai, depicted as žirgeliai or little horses, are common motifs on Lithuanian rooftops.